Dooperlzwak/SpeechRNT/frontend/src/hooks/useConfigurationSync.md

 ## Integration with Other Hooks

-The hook is designed to work seamlessly with other SpeechRNT hooks:
+The hook is designed to work seamlessly with other Vocr hooks:

 - **useWebSocketIntegration**: Provides the `sendMessage` function
 - **useSessionControl**: Can be integrated for session-aware configuration sync